Potsdam City Tours

 - €15 for Adults | €13 for Reduced (Students/Seniors) | Free for Children 12 and under

-- 10:20 am on Sundays, Tuesdays and Thursdays
+- 10:20 am on Sundays, Tuesdays, and Thursdays

 - More information and to book.

-With an overall rating of 5 out of 5 stars on TripAdvisor, it’s safe to say that this company provides high quality service.
+With an overall rating of 5 out of 5 stars on TripAdvisor, it’s safe to say that this company provides high-quality service.
 Reviews for their Potsdam walking tour are overwhelmingly positive, and guests typically refer to the experience as both excellent and memorable.
 Several visitors suggest that their tour guides are organized and informative, giving customers a plethora of historical details about the city.
 This excursion was particularly well received by couples and families.

 Considering the distance between Berlin and Potsdam, it shouldn’t come as a surprise that there are both bus tours and bike tours offered in this city.
 Although you won’t find nearly as many options for these trips, they are all from highly rated and respected companies.
-Most of the Potsdam tours listed below are at least 5 hours in length, giving you plenty of time to discover the history behind this area of Germany.
+Most of the Potsdam tours listed below are at least 5 hours in length, giving you plenty of time to discover the history of this area of Germany.
 Ticket costs range from €15-€50 on average, with longer outings commanding a higher price.

 This is one of the most well known and respected bike tour companies in Berlin.
 In addition to all of their Berlin bike tours, they also offer a day trip to Potsdam.
 Over the course of 6 hours, you’ll visit locations such as the Sanssouci castle, the Dutch Quarter and the Marble Palace.
 This outing also includes an audio tour of Cecilienhof Palace, adding extra value to the journey.
 Although ticket prices are a bit high, each trek comes with a free bike rental.